rice-crc/voyages-frontend/src/components/modules.md

 ![filtercomponentfactory](../assets/filtercomponentfactory.jpg)

-## Blog Components:
+## Blog Page Components:

-Blog Components play a crucial role in presenting historical narratives, insights, and educational resources to our users.
-These components are designed to deliver engaging and informative content related to the transatlantic slave trade.
-Whether it's articles, images, or multimedia, Blog Components are responsible for the presentation and navigation of this valuable information.
+Blog page component is responsible for displaying information about an author, including their name, role, institution, and a list of their blog posts.

 ##